Take a poodle, mix it with a pug, and you’ll have one of the cutest pug crossbreeds in the world: the Pugapoo!

 Mixing these different personalities together will produce some very unique combinations.
 The only guarantee is that they won't be boring!

-Like with any crossbreeds, Pugapoos can inherit health problems through their poodle genes and pug genes.
+Like with any crossbreeds, Pugapoos can inherit health problems through their parents breeds.

 Pugs are susceptible to a range of medical issues, many of which stem from their small head and flat faces.
-One of the more serious concerns is with difficulty breathing.
+One of the more serious concerns with a pug is his difficulty to breath.
 This can lead to blocked airways, a collapsed windpipe, and even overheating in warm weather.